Newsletters

 Procedural Changes under the Malaysian Trademarks Act 2019

-Since our last article in August 2019 on Malaysia’s new Trademarks Act 2019 (“the Act”) and its subsequent enforcement on 27 December 2019, a lot has happened across the globe.
-For one, the current COVID 19 pandemic has almost upended…
+This article was updated in June 2025 to improve accuracy and readability.
+Since our last article in August 2019 discussing Malaysia’s new Trademarks Act 2019 (“the Act”) and its subsequent enforcement on 27 December 2019, the world has experienced dramatic…

 moral rights in copyright